ALASdoo/wedoqa_com/content/home/experience.md

   company_url = ""
   location = ""
   description = """
-  * Selenium
-  * Appium
-  * Test Complete
-  * Watir
-  * Watin
+  * To increase the speed of the testing process and coverage, we can implement test automation in a development flow at any time.
+  * Our team has a comprehensive knowledge of automation tools such as Selenium, Appium, Test Complete, Watir, WatIN, etc.
-  * Integrating automated testing into Automated Continuous Integration servers (Hudson, Jenkins, CruiseControl, Bromine...)
+  * We do integration of automated testing into Automated Continuous Integration servers (Hudson, Jenkins, CruiseControl, Bromine...)
   * Setting up the initial framework for automation
   * Load/Stress testing using Jmeter and Selenium for real user load simulation.
   """